DEGREE PROGRAMS FOR: AVIATION MAJORS

 1) Alcohol abuse or addiction;

-2) Drug abuse, addiction, possession
+2) Drug abuse, addiction, possession or sale;

 3) Conviction of operating a motor vehicle under the influence of alcohol or illegal drugs.